 Is there a big difference between an outside and an inside cabin?
 Not really; only the price!
 If you sail in an interior cabin and prefer to see daylight, leave your television on and set it to the outside cam.
 That way, you can see if the sun is up in the morning.

-If you are cruising north, it’s best to select a starboard (or right side) stateroom since the land is on that side.
-When sailing south from Alaska to Vancouver or Seattle, choose a port (left side) stateroom.
+If you are cruising north, selecting a starboard (or right-side) stateroom is best since the land is on that side.
+When sailing south through the Gulf of Alaska, choose a port side (left side) stateroom.

 Of course, this only counts for staterooms with windows or balconies.
 If you book late and don’t receive the cabin of your choice, do not worry.
 Part of your journey sails the inside passage, and there is plenty to see on both sides.